booleanhunter/booleanhunter/README.md

 ![Plotly](https://img.shields.io/badge/Plotly-%233F4F75.svg?style=for-the-badge&logo=plotly&logoColor=white)
 ![Matplotlib](https://img.shields.io/badge/Matplotlib-%23ffffff.svg?style=for-the-badge&logo=Matplotlib&logoColor=black)

-I don’t like to call myself an expert in any of these - I like to think of these as tools and instruments to create my art and solve problems.
+I don't like to call myself an expert in any of these - I like to think of these as tools and instruments to create my art and solve problems.

 Being a good software engineer requires breadth of knowledge.
-You can't be aware of everything, but the more things you're aware of, the better! once you know the what and why of it, the answer to how is just a few well-executed Google searches away!
+You can't be aware of everything, but the more things you're aware of, the better!
+Once you know the *what* and *why* of it, the answer to *how* is just a few well-executed Google searches away!

 ## Some stats 📊
 ![Ashwin's GitHub stats](https://github-readme-stats.vercel.app/api?username=booleanhunter&theme=prussian&show_icons=true)